NaaS Technology Inc. Reports Adjusted Unaudited 2022 Second Quarter and Interim Financial Results

-/EIN News/ -- BEIJING, March 27, 2023 (GLOBE NEWSWIRE) -- NaaS Technology Inc. (“NaaS” or the “Company”) (Nasdaq: NAAS), one of the largest and fastest growing electric vehicle charging service providers in China, today reported its adjusted unaudited financial results for the quarter and six months ended June 30, 2022.
+BEIJING, March 27, 2023 (GLOBE NEWSWIRE) -- NaaS Technology Inc. ("NaaS" or the "Company") NAAS, one of the largest and fastest growing electric vehicle charging service providers in China, today reported its adjusted unaudited financial results for the quarter and six months ended June 30, 2022.

 The Company has adjusted its unaudited financial results for the quarter and six months ended June 30, 2022 originally reported on August 22, 2022 to correct the presentation of revenues to be consistent with the Company's recognition and measurement policy for each class of revenues and reflect other adjustments that the Company found necessary or appropriate, including mainly the following: